Kickboxer might be the quintessential Jean-Claude Van Damme movie.

 Number of split kicks: 9 (this may be the most in a single JCVD film)

 Reason for being European: His parents divorced and his mother raised him in Paris, while his father raised his older brother in the United States.
-This separation apparently makes it so that he and his brother look nothing alike, complete with his bro having the most glorious curly mullet ever.
+This separation apparently results in he and his brother look nothing alike, complete with his brother sporting the most gloriously curly mullet ever.

 Best line: Delivered by Xian Chow: “I tell them you say they no good fighters … and that their mothers have sex with mules.”